Southwest Miami Senior High School: Athletic achievements

 Southwest has a rich history in athletics.
 By the time the first graduating class (1959) donned their caps and gowns, the Eagles had already won state championships in boys' basketball and boys' track.
 On May 7, 1964, Southwest became the first Dade County white school to face a black school in a sport other than track when it took on George Washington Carver Senior High School in baseball.
 The Florida High School Athletic Association began sponsoring state championships in boys' volleyball in 2003 and, in the first eight years of the state tournament, the Eagles took home two state championships.

 In 2010, alumnus Andre Dawson was inducted into the National Baseball Hall of Fame.
 The baseball field at Southwest is named in his honor.

+In football, Southwest has an up and down history in football.
+The Eagles defeated South Broward, 7-6, to win the 1958 Gold Coast Conference championship.
+In 1959, just a few months after the school's first graduating class left school, the football team went undefeated, its record blemished only by ties with Coral Gables and Key West.
+The program fell on hard times in the 1970s and 1980s and failed to defeat the then rival Coral Gables.
+That was also the year Southwest made its first appearance in the state playoffs.
+The Eagles again defeated Coral Gables in 2011 and 2012.
+Southwest won its first district championship in football in 2008 under coach Patrick Burrows and repeated as champions in 2012 and 2013 under the leadership of coach Tim Neal.
+Entering the 2017 season, the Eagles had qualified for the state playoffs five years in a row.
+As of the 2024 season, the Eagles have beat rival Coral Park in 19 out of the last 21 games, losing in 2022 and 2010.